hasura/ndc-rest-schema/README.md

 - `oas3` (`openapi3`): OpenAPI 3.0 and 3.1 (default)
 - `oas2` (`openapi2`): OpenAPI 2.0

-The output schema can extend from NDC schema with REST information that will be used for NDC REST connector.
+The output schema can extend from the NDC schema with REST information that will be used for the NDC REST connector.
 You can convert the pure NDC schema with `--pure` flag.

 You also can use a config file to convert ([example](./config.example.yaml)).
-If you use both config file and other arguments, arguments will override the config file.
+Arguments will override the config file if you use both the config file and other arguments.

 ```sh
 ndc-rest-schema convert -c ./config.yaml
 ```

 > [!NOTE]
-> The tool will consider the path of config file as the root directory.
+> The tool will consider the path of the config file as the root directory.
 For example, if the config path is `./foo/bar/config.yaml`, the tool will look for relative patch files from `./foo/bar` folder.
 Extra arguments will take the execution location as the root directory.

 ## NDC REST configuration

 ### Request

 The NDC REST configuration adds `request` information into `functions` and `procedures` so the connector can have more context to initiate HTTP requests to the remote REST service.
-The request schema is inspired of [OpenAPI 3 paths and operations](https://swagger.io/docs/specification/paths-and-operations/).
+The request schema is inspired by [OpenAPI 3 paths and operations](https://swagger.io/docs/specification/paths-and-operations/).

 ```yaml
 - request: